weiping-bj/Data-Transfer-Cost-on-AWS/Networking/VPC/VPC-EN.md

 ![Interface Endpoint](png/03.VPC-endpoint.png)

-In the diagram, aa company creates interface endpoints for S3 in two AZs, AZ-1 and AZ-2.
+In the figure, aa company creates interface endpoints for S3 in two AZs, AZ-1 and AZ-2.
 The EC2 instance in AZ-3 downloads 2GB data and uploads 1GB data from the S3 storage bucket in the same zone via the interface endpoint in AZ-2.
 The data transfer costs in one hour consist of:

 - Interface Endpoint per VPC endpoint per AZ: 0.01 x 1 x 2 (in two AZs, run 1 hour)= 0.02 $;
 - Interfacce Endpoint Data Processed: 0.01 x 3 (both upload and download) = 0.03 $；